 - Home Price: $191,000 median purchase price; $834 median monthly rent

 Boise, the capital city of Idaho, is one of the most beautiful places to live in the Pacific Northwest and one of the best places in the U.S. for year-round weather.
 Boise’s winters are free of the heavy snowfalls and sub-zero temperatures that are common elsewhere in the region, while summers are sunny, warm, and tend to have low humidity.
-Beyond its fantastic weather, this fast-growing city is also among the top 20 best places to live in America, the top 100 places to retire, and the most affordable cities in America.
+Beyond its fantastic weather, this fast-growing city is also among the top 20 best places to live in America, and the top 100 places to retire.

 Things to Do in Boise